Cecile's Story

 As your City Councilmember, I know — without doubt — that the people closest to the problems have the best solutions.
 It is through working together, that I believe we will achieve the best results.

 As an amazing mentor once told me when I questioned him on how we affect change for working people, “Put People First!
 Lift up the people, and the people will lift up the entire city.”
-Let’s build a brilliant future for all in Greensboro, together.
+Let’s build the city we deserve together.

 Join Us